Symptoms of food poisoning. Treatment of food poisoning at home - the best remedies

 Symptoms and signs of poisoning

-4. Flatulence, rumbling, distension in the abdomen.
+4. Flatulence, rumbling, bloating in the abdomen.

 5. Headache.

-6. Fever, chills usually accompany severe poisoning.
+6. Fever and chills usually accompany severe poisoning.

 7. Muscle pain.